-In support of the geoscience community’s attentiveness to developing a more inclusive culture that is resistant to harassment and discrimination, a collaborative effort to develop an anti-harassment/discrimination curriculum, targeting participants in Research Experiences for Undergraduates (REU) and field camps, is underway.
-The curriculum is designed to be engaging and educative for undergraduate students, who may have little formal training in the terminology and concepts surrounding such topics, are likely to be unaware of the program’s policies and procedures regarding harassment, discrimination, and fraternization, and are unlikely to know how to respond if they were to witness an incident of discrimination or harassment, and unlikely to know how to report incidents.
+In support of the geoscience community’s attentiveness to developing a more inclusive culture that is resistant to harassment and discrimination, a collaborative effort to develop an anti-harassment/discrimination curriculum is underway.
+The curriculum is designed to be engaging and educative for undergraduate students, who may have little formal training in the terminology and concepts surrounding such topics, are likely to be unaware of policies and procedures regarding harassment, discrimination, and fraternization, are unlikely to know how to respond if they were to witness an incident of discrimination or harassment, and unlikely to know how to report incidents.
 Through this curriculum we seek to empower students, who might otherwise be vulnerable.

-Audience: Undergraduate students participating in a science, technology, engineering, or math summer research opportunities, or participating in short duration field campaigns such as geoscience field camps, etc.
+Undergraduate students participating in science, technology, engineering, or math summer research opportunities, or participating in short duration field campaigns such as geoscience field camps, etc.

 Following instruction, participants will be able to: